amygdala/tensorflow-workshop/workshop_sections/intro_word2vec/README.md

 In this section, we'll take a look at the ['basic' variant of word2vec](xxx) used for [this Tensorflow tutorial](xxx).

-## Start the training process
+## Start the process of training the model

+First, double check that you have installed `matplotlib`, as in the installation instructions.
-First, start training the model.
+Then, start training the model.
 Change to the `<tensorflow>/examples/tutorials/word2vec` directory.
 Run:

 ```sh
 $ python word2vec_basic.py